tcalik/piwik_take_home_task/README.md

   1. Project leads: in `int_project_leads` a single lead is selected based on the employee with most hours in a lead role.
 This is done to achieve one lead per role and a single output row in the final mart.
 The main drawback of this approach is loss of detail at the project level(no visibility of the second lead in `PROJ-2024-004`) Alternatives considered:
   - array of employee_id - some BI tools don't handle arrays well
   - concatenated string - complete loss of filtering functionality on employee_id
   2. `int_project_leads` still outputs an inactive employee in the lead role of a project.
 Thanks to this approach we can also test if all project leads are active.
-In this case, the test `asser_active_leads` returns a `warn`
+In this case, the test `asser_active_leads` returns a `warn`.
   3. The `Billable? / is_billable` flag is ignored for all functional purposes.
-This has been decided since there was no clear correlation between employee status, weekly hours and the is_billable flag
+This has been decided since there was no clear correlation between employee status, weekly hours and the is_billable flag.
   ```sql
 select
     e.employee_id